kesarams1/kesarams1.github.io/README.md

     </script>
 ```

-- Analog Clock
-The analog clock uses a <canvas> element and an external JS library (clock.js) provided in the course to provide a ticking analog clock.
+- Analog Clock: The analog clock uses a <canvas> element and an external JS library (clock.js) provided in the course to provide a ticking analog clock.
 As the Analog clock was linked to the "Explore More" section.

 ```html
     <!-- Analog Clock -->